-EPA is proposing to approve Delaware's attainment demonstration SIP revision for the Philadelphia area, including its enforceable commitment to submit adopted ROP plans through the attainment year for the Delaware portion of the Philadelphia area, which was submitted on May 22, 1998 and supplemented on October 8, 1998, if the following actions occur in accordance with the schedules in section I.D, Table 3:
+EPA is proposing to approve Maryland's attainment demonstration SIP revision for the Philadelphia area which was submitted on April 18, 1998 and supplemented on August 18, 1998 if the following actions occur in accordance with the schedules in section I.D, Table 3:

-(1) Delaware adopts and submits an adequate motor vehicle emissions budget.
+(1) Maryland adopts and submits an adequate motor vehicle emissions budget.

-(2) Delaware submits a list of control measures that, when implemented, would be expected to provide sufficient additional emission reductions to attain the standard as discussed in section I.C.5.
+(2) Maryland reaffirms that the intent of its existing enforceable commitment which provided a list of measures to be considered if additional reductions are needed for attainment meets the provisions discussed section I.C.5, above.
 The State need not commit to adopt any specific measures on their list at this time, but if they do not do so, they must identify sufficient additional emission reductions to attain the standard with the submitted motor vehicle emissions budget.
-These measures may not involve additional limits on highway construction beyond those that could be imposed under the submitted motor vehicle emissions budget.
+Note: Maryland's previously submitted list of measures does not involve additional limits on highway construction beyond those that could be imposed under the submitted motor vehicle emissions budget.

-(3) Delaware adopts and submits a rule(s) for the regional $NO_X$ reductions consistent with the modeling demonstration.
+(3) Maryland adopts and submits a rule(s) for the regional NO_x reductions consistent with the modeling demonstration.

-(4) Delaware adopts and submits an enforceable commitment, or reaffirmation of existing enforceable commitment to do the following:
+(4) Maryland adopts and submits an enforceable commitment, or reaffirmation of existing enforceable commitment to do the following: